T-Pau/Joyride/Documentation/Joyride.md

 ![](images/PETSCII-Robots.png)

-This adapter is included with the game Attack of the PETSCII Robots and allows connecting one SuperNES controller or mouse to the userport.
+This adapter is included with the game Attack of the PETSCII Robots and allows connecting one SuperNES controller or mouse to the user port.

 The controller has these inputs:
 - d-pad